 4.40 District Access to Private Property.
-Authorized agents of the District shall be allowed to enter Customer’s private property in order to evaluate, test, inspect and/or monitor the operation of metering, pumping and conveyance facilities installed by the Customer at its Service Connection, with prior notice to and consent of the Customer.
-No person shall prevent an authorized agent of the District from carrying out his or her duties pursuant to this section.
+Authorized agents of the District shall be allowed to enter Customer’s private property in order to evaluate, test, inspect, and/or monitor the operation of metering, pumping, and conveyance facilities installed by the Customer at its Service Connection, with prior notice to and consent of the Customer.
+No person shall prevent an authorized agent of the District from carrying out the agent’s duties pursuant to this section.

 4.45 Regulation of Customer Facilities.
-The District may, by ordinance or resolution, specify regulations setting forth minimum specifications for those metering, pumping and conveyance facilities to be installed by Customer at its Service Connection.
+The District may, by ordinance or resolution, specify regulations setting forth minimum specifications for those metering, pumping, and conveyance facilities to be installed by Customer at its Service Connection.

 4.50 Responsibility for Equipment.
-At his or her own risk and expense, each Customer shall furnish, install and keep in good and safe condition all equipment, including meters, that may be required to receive, control and use water sold and delivered to Customer by District.
-The District shall not be liable for any loss or damage caused by improper installation or use of such equipment caused by the agents, employees, contractors, licensees and permittees of Customer.
+At the Customer’s own risk and expense, each Customer shall furnish, install, and keep in good and safe condition all equipment, including meters that may be required to receive, control and use District Water sold and delivered to Customer by District.
+The District shall not be liable for any loss or damage caused by improper installation or use of such equipment caused by the agents, employees, contractors, licensees, and permittees of Customer.
 Nor shall the District be liable for damage to property, either upon commencement of deliveries to a Customer Service Connection, or when deliveries resume after temporary interruption.

 4.55 Water Pressure Regulation.
-The District assumes no responsibility for water pressure regulation with respect to water delivered to a Customer.
+The District assumes no responsibility for water pressure regulation with respect to District Water delivered to a Customer.
 The Customer shall be responsible for providing whatever water pressure regulation measures are necessary for Customer’s water distribution system.

 4.60 Resale of Water.
-No Customer may resell any portion of the water furnished by the District, except that public agencies and private companies authorized to sell and/or distribute water may receive special authorization to resell water furnished by the District upon approval of the District’s Board of Directors.
+No Customer may resell any portion of the District Water furnished by the District, except that public agencies and private companies authorized to sell and/or distribute water may receive special authorization to resell District Water furnished by the District upon approval of the District’s Board of Directors, and execution of appropriate documentation.

 ARTICLE 5